When does homeowners insurance cover mold?

 Who pays for mold remediation?

-Is mold remediation cost covered by insurance?
-The insurance company covers mold remediation but not in full.
+If you are looking for an answer to the question, is mold remediation cost covered by insurance?
+It does, but not in full.
 The process of remediating mold from a property is time-consuming.
 It’s also expensive, with the average cost ranging from $15,000 to $30,000, according to ECI Insurance in Oklahoma.
 To mitigate these costs, insurers have sub-limits, which are limits on a particular type of coverage.

 "Typically, insurance policies will state a maximum limit of between $1,000 and $10,000 for mold remediation.
 Depending on the company you're with, there may be an option to increase that coverage.
 However, if you live in a mold-prone state where there is a lot of rain, this coverage can be expensive or nearly impossible to obtain,” Ragsdale says.